Legenddddd/legenddddd.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Ph.D. student of School of Software in Shandong University,  supervised by Prof. [Xin-Shun Xu](https://faculty.sdu.edu.cn/xuxinshun/zh_CN/index.htm) and [Zhen-Duo Chen](https://faculty.sdu.edu.cn/chenzhenduo1/zh_CN/index.htm), and a member of [MIMA Group](https://mima.sdu.edu.cn/), led by Prof. [Xin-Shun Xu](https://faculty.sdu.edu.cn/xuxinshun/zh_CN/index.htm).
+I am currently a Research Fellow at the School of Electrical and Electronic Engineering, Nanyang Technological University, working with [Wanhua Li](https://li-wanhua.github.io/).
+I received my Ph.D. from the School of Software, Shandong University, in June 2026, advised by Prof. [Xin-Shun Xu](https://faculty.sdu.edu.cn/xuxinshun/zh_CN/index.htm) and [Zhen-Duo Chen](https://faculty.sdu.edu.cn/chenzhenduo1/zh_CN/index.htm).

 My research interest includes Incremental Learning, Few-Shot Learning, and Fine-Grained Image Analysis.

 # 🔥 News
+- *2026.08*: &nbsp;🎉🎉 One paper is accepted by **TPAMI**.
 - *2026.04*: &nbsp;🎉🎉 One paper is accepted by **TMLR**.
 - *2026.02*: &nbsp;🎉🎉 One paper is accepted by **CVPR 2026**.
 - *2026.02*: &nbsp;🎉🎉 One paper is accepted by **SSI**.